Kyle Long Makes Decision About Future With Bears: Report

 After drafting Kyle Long in the first round in 2013, the offensive lineman has become a staple of the Chicago Bears offense.

-Long was taken with the 20th pick by the Bears, and Chicago has been the only team he has played for.
-Early Sunday evening, via Twitter, Long made an announcement about his future with the team.
+Long was taken with the 20th overall pick by the Bears, and Chicago has been the only team he has played for.
+Early Sunday evening, via Twitter, Long made an announcement about his future with the team, and about his future in general.

 Long is ‘Stepping Away’ From Football